Rey Pila: Wall of Goth EP

 At the end of 2016, Rey Pila entered Red Bull Studios in New York City to record new songs with Julian Casablancas and producer Shawn Everett.
 Those recordings made up Wall of Goth, a four-song EP that was released on April 28, 2017.

-In October 2017, the band embarked on the “Hollywood Bolívar Tour”, their first South American tour, with labelmates The Voidz and Promiseland.
-Rey Pila closed out the year with a sold-out headline show in one of Mexico City’s most prestigious venues, El Plaza Condesa.
+In October 2017, the band embarked on the Hollywood Bolívar Tour, their first South American tour, with labelmates the Voidz and Promiseland.
+Rey Pila closed out the year with a sold-out headline show in one of Mexico City's most prestigious venues, El Plaza Condesa.

-Some months later, in March 2018, Rey Pila released a cover of Siouxie and The Banshees's song, "Israel", and opened Depeche Mode's Global Spirit Tour Mexico City shows.
+Some months later, in March 2018, Rey Pila released a cover of the Siouxsie and the Banshees song "Israel", and opened the Mexico City shows of Depeche Mode's Global Spirit Tour.